maxshuty/simply-lazy/README.md

 ### Self Hosting:

 Lazy loading doesn't have to be complicated.
-It's as simple as these 3 steps:
+It's as simple as:

-1. Add the script:
+1. Adding the script:

 ```
 <script type="text/javascript" src="./simplyLazy.min.js"></script>